qazbnm456/tsaotun/README.md

 <a name="releases"></a>
 ## Releases

-- 0.1 -- Initial release
-- 0.2 -- More commands supported
-- 0.3 -- More commands and options
-- 0.4 -- Commands and options are almost done, except for swarm, node, service categories
-- 0.5 -- Now it's usable :tada:
+- 0.5 -- First usable version :tada:
 - 0.6 -- Fix format problems within lots of commands
 - 0.7 -- Code cleanup and move root commands into their command groups (such as container, image, network, and etc)
 - 0.8 -- Addon feature works, but is still under heavy development.